Detached Palmerston-Little Italy lot with confirmed 1,312 sqft laneway house eligibility

 Key features

-- Confirmed eligibility for a 1,312 sqft two-storey laneway house
+- Laneway Housing Advisors confirmed eligibility for a 1,312 sqft two-storey laneway house

-- Walkable to College, Harbord, and Bloor retail
+- Walking distance to Bloor, Harbord, and College retail strips

 - Offered for the first time in over 30 years